anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

       -	The [Services Placement Summary table](https://fuel-ccp.readthedocs.io/en/latest/design/ref_arch_100_nodes.html) specifies the number of instances that are required based upon the cloud size (number of nodes).

-#### 4.2.2.3.
-Network nodes
+#### 4.2.2.3 Network nodes

-Networks nodes are mainly used for L3 traffic management for overlay tenant network (see more detail in section 4.3.1.5 Neutron)
+Networks nodes are mainly used for L3 traffic management for overlay tenant network (see more detail in section 4.3.1.5 Neutron).

 -	BIOS requirements